West Didsbury & Chorlton A.F.C.: West Didsbury & Chorlton Women

 West Didsbury & Chorlton announced that they would form a women's team in December 2016, taking over the registration of Chorltonians Ladies, who had previously announced their decision to fold, for the 2017/18 season.
-Under the stewardship of former Chorltonians manager Paul Caddick, they finished 2nd in their debut season in the NWWRFL Division One South, whilst also reaching the semi-finals of the Manchester Women's FA Cup, and the first round proper of the Women's FA Cup.
+Under the stewardship of former Chorltonians manager Paul Caddick, they finished second in their debut season in the NWWRFL Division One South, whilst also reaching the semi-finals of the Manchester Women's FA Cup, and the first round proper of the Women's FA Cup.
 In 2018/19, they completed an unbeaten league campaign to finish first and earn promotion.
 The same season saw the addition of a development squad, who won the Greater Manchester Women's Football League Division 2 in their inaugural campaign.
+For the 2026/27 season, they were promoted to the North West Regional Football League Division 1 South.

 Following Caddick's resignation in 2020, Nathan Soulby was appointed, before being replaced by Ieuan Evans in 2022, who led them to the Lancashire FA Women's Challenge Cup final in 2024, losing against Burnley F.C.
 Women.

-The club's highest league position since promotion has been 5th in 2023/24, but they have the stated aim of reaching the FA Women's National League in the 'not too distant future'.
+The club's highest league position since promotion has been fifth in 2023/24, but they have the stated aim of reaching the FA Women's National League in the 'not too distant future'.